 Mix the cream cheese and sugar together until thoroughly combined; add the egg yolk and vanilla and mix.
 Dollop the cheesecake mixture onto your brownies and use a butter knife to lift up bits of brownie batter over the cheesecake batter (great tip from smitten kitchen!), then swirl it though.

 - Pie plums or fruit of your choice*

 - 1/2 c. chocolate chips

 Place the plums, or other fruit, one by one on top of the marbled brownies; the recipe makes 9 bars, so imagine a 3 x 3 grid and try to place at least 2 pieces of fruit in each square.
 Sprinkle the top with chocolate chips and press down lightly with the back of spoon to push the fruit and chips into the brownies, just a little.
 Bake for 35 mins. and remove to cool; after cooling to room temperature, it was helpful to put the whole pan into the freezer for 15-20 mins. before cutting to ensure clean cuts and even-sized bars.
 Makes 9 large or 16 small brownies.

-*If you don’t have pie plums, try fresh raspberries, cherries or strawberries.
+*If you don’t have pie plums, try fresh raspberries, or strawberry or cherry pie filling.
 I bet canned fruit in syrup would work, too, but I haven’t used any recently enough to be sure… Or, just leave them “plain”.